About the Awards

 The Smart Commute Awards were introduced in 2007 to officially recognize employer members and partners who have put forth exceptional effort in implementing their Smart Commute programs.
 These awards acknowledge outstanding commitment, leadership, innovation and results in active and sustainable travel.

 From among the nominations submitted, an independent Awards Review Panel selected an Employer of the Year for each of the six regions within the Greater Toronto and Hamilton Area, and from those finalists, a Smart Commute Regional Employer of the Year Award was announced.

-The Smart Commute Champion Award celebrates the ‘above and beyond’ achievements of an individual or group whose contribution has been integral to the success of a Smart Commute program anywhere in the region.
+In addition, the Smart Commute Rising Star Award recognizes a workplace that achieved outstanding success in their first year in the program.
+And finally, the Smart Commute Champion Award celebrates the ‘above and beyond’ accomplishments of an individual or group whose contribution has been integral to the success of a Smart Commute program anywhere in the region.